Dreamcatcher (2003 film): Production

-Release
+Reception

 Box office

 With a box-office gross of $33,685,268 in the North American domestic market, Dreamcatcher earned only half of its estimated $68 million production budget, barely surpassing it worldwide with $75,715,436.
 The film is considered a flop.

 In a 2012 interview, during a promotional tour for his film Darling Companion, Kasdan admitted that the commercial failure of Dreamcatcher left him "Wounded careerwise...But not so much personally.
 I've been personally wounded by other movies, where I'd written it, and thought, 'Oh, God, the world's not interested in what I'm interested in.'
 With Dreamcatcher, the career was hurt.
 I was planning to do The Risk Pool with Tom Hanks.
 I had written the script from a great book by Richard Russo (Nobody's Fool).
 And it didn't happen.
 Then another one didn't happen.
 Meanwhile, two years have passed here, two have passed there.
 That's how you're wounded."

-Critical reception
+Critical response

-Dreamcatcher received negative reviews from critics, earning a 28% rating on review aggregation website Rotten Tomatoes based on 183 reviews, and an average rating of 4.73/10.
+Dreamcatcher received negative reviews from critics, earning a 28% rating on review aggregation website Rotten Tomatoes based on 180 reviews, and an average rating of 4.73/10.
 The site's consensus states: "An incoherent and overly long creature feature."
+On Metacritic, the film has a weighted average score of 35 out of 100 based on 38 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Mick LaSalle's review for the San Francisco Chronicle summed up the film as "a likeable disaster."
 Richard Roeper commented that "not since Death to Smoochy have so many talented people made such a mess of things."

-Roger Ebert gave the film 1.5 stars out of a possible 4, writing: '"Dreamcatcher" begins as the intriguing story of friends who share a telepathic gift, and ends as a monster movie of stunning awfulness.
+Roger Ebert gave the film 1.5 stars out of a possible 4, writing: "Dreamcatcher begins as the intriguing story of friends who share a telepathic gift, and ends as a monster movie of stunning awfulness.
 What went wrong?"
 Ebert thought Jonesy's Memory Warehouse was a highlight, and intriguing enough to be the focus of a film, though Dreamcatcher neglects the concept to instead emphasize gore.

+King's reaction

+At the time of its release, Stephen King praised the film, stating: "This is one of the very, very good adaptations of my work."
+He further said the film “would do for the toilet what Psycho did for the shower.”